TosbackCgusBridge-Bot/CGUs-versions/Realclearpolitics/Privacy Policy.md

 *   Investigations

 *   Yovanovitch's Moment: Will Testimony Help Democrats or Republicans?
-*   A Daylong Back-and-Forth as House Dems Launch Public Hearings
+*   What the Entry of Patrick and Bloomberg May Mean for Biden
 *   Blitzer vs. Conway: Anybody at CNN Feel Badly About Getting Everything Wrong?
-*   Ex-Massachusetts Gov. Patrick Announces Presidential Bid
+*   A Daylong Back-and-Forth as House Dems Launch Public Hearings
 *   U.S. and Turkey Have Friendly Talks, But Differences Persist
 *   Presidential Job Approval
 *   Cartoons of the Week